 LearnDash uses straightforward custom post types, so navigating the LearnDash interface is easy to pick up.

-For example, to create your first course, you just go to Courses → Add New (just like you'd create a regular WordPress post):
+For example, to create your first course, you need to go to Courses → Add New.
+There’s also an option to create a course from a video playlist:

-The top of the Add New Course interface looks exactly like the regular WordPress editor (again – you should feel right at home).
-But if you scroll down, you'll get a new Course meta box where you can configure core functionality.
+The top of the Add New Course interface looks exactly like the regular WordPress editor (you should feel right at home):

-Lessons are the building blocks of your courses.
-And each lesson can be further broken up into separate topics.
+As I mentioned above, lessons are the building blocks of your courses.
+Each lesson can be further broken up into separate topics.